Mutahar789/mutahar789.github.io/index.md

 layout: homepage
 ---

-## About Me
+## Welcome! 💻

+> "All problems in computer science can be solved by another level of indirection; but that usually will create another problem." — David Wheeler

-I am currently working as a **Research Associate** at [Lahore University of Management Sciences](https://lums.edu.pk/) (**LUMS**), where I have the privilege of working under the supervision of remarkable advisors: [Dr. Zafar Ayyub Qazi](https://web.lums.edu.pk/~zafar/), [Dr. Ihsan Ayyub Qazi](https://www.ihsanqazi.com/), and [Dr. Agha Ali Raza](https://aghaaliraza.com/).
-I completed my Bachelor of Science in Computer Science from LUMS, graduating in 2023.
+I am a **Research Associate** in the **Computer Scicence** department at [Lahore University of Management Sciences](https://lums.edu.pk/) (**LUMS**), where I have the privilege of working under the supervision of remarkable advisors: [Dr. Zafar A. Qazi](https://web.lums.edu.pk/~zafar/), [Dr. Ihsan A. Qazi](https://www.ihsanqazi.com/), and [Dr. Agha A. Raza](https://aghaaliraza.com/).

-I am broadly interested in Distributed Systems and Applied Machine Learning.
-My current research centers on Multi-access Edge Computing, Federated Learning, and LLMs for Personalized Educational Assistance.
+My academic roots are also deeply embedded in LUMS, where I earned my Bachelor of Science in Computer Science, graduating in 2023.

 ## Research Interests

 - Distributed Systems
+- Computer Networks
+- Systems for AI
 - Applied Machine Learning

+## Research Experience

+- **Full-time Research Associate, LUMS** (Jul.
+2023 - Present)
+    - *Advisors: Dr. Ihsan A. Qazi, Dr. Zafar A. Qazi, Dr. Agha A. Raza*
+    - Working on intelligent educational technologies.

+- **Undergraduate Research Assistant, LUMS** (Jun.
+2022 - Aug.
+2022)
+    - *Advisors: Dr. Ihsan A. Qazi, Dr. Zafar A. Qazi, Dr. Agha A. Raza*
+    - Worked on enhancing robustness in federated learning environments.

+- **Undergraduate Research Assistant, LUMS** (Jun.
+2021 - Dec.
+2021)
+    - *Advisors: Dr. Zafar A. Qazi*
+    - Worked on enabling stateful mobile edge applications over 5G.

+- **Research Intern at [CSaLT](https://www.c-salt.org/), LUMS** (Jan.
+2022 - Dec.
+2022)
+    - *Advisors: Dr. Agha A. Raza*
+    - Worked on developing an Image-to-Speech System for Urdu Language.

 ## Awards